Crystal Lake

 Dakota County, MinnesotaLimited DataMesotrophic

 The lake sits in the mesotrophic zone — the band where most well-managed Minnesota lakes fall.
 A maximum depth of 37 ft puts Crystal Lake in the middle of Minnesota's depth distribution.
-Crystal Lake covers 293 acres alongside 6.1 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
+The lake's 293 acres and 6.1 miles of shoreline put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
 Crystal Lake ranks 14 of 36 in Dakota County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-06.
 Grade methodology: LakeGrade methodology.